-The MA in Media and Public Communication combines theory and practice to prepare you for successful careers in strategic communication, public relations, health communication, nonprofit management, media education, research and more.
+The MA in Media and Public Communication combines theory and practice to prepare you for successful careers in strategic communication, public relations, health communication, nonprofit management, government communication, media education, research and more.
 Choose a concentration based on your interests and professional goals:

 Concentration in Strategic Communication

 Gain expertise in campaign planning and evaluation, audience research, message design, brand positioning, multicultural communication, research methods, communication theory and media law.
 Work with real clients to create strategic communication campaigns and gain valuable experience.
 Develop a professional portfolio to help you stand out on the job market and graduate with the skills and confidence needed to succeed in nonprofit, government, corporate or agency settings.

 Concentration in Media and Globalization